rick/omg-what-have-we-built-talk/talk.md

 <br />

-### So we wrote data quality scripts to find problems.
+### So we wrote data quality scripts to find problems
-### We wrote transition scripts to clean up problems.
+### We wrote transition scripts to clean up problems
-### We wrote throttling tools to make massive transitions never hurt production.
+### We wrote throttling tools to make massive transitions never hurt production

 ---